noimwinter/chrome-ai/replit.md

 **Rationale**: Mermaid provides a text-based, declarative way to generate diagrams without external dependencies, keeping the extension self-contained.

+### User Interface System

+**Floating Toolbar**: A modern text selection interface that appears when users drag to select text.
+The toolbar displays a dark, rounded popup with four actions:
+- **Highlight 🟨**: Create yellow highlight
+- **Highlight 🟦**: Create blue highlight
+- **Summary & Visualization 🧠**: Open overlay for AI summarization
+- **Comment 📜**: Create highlight and open comment box

+**Rationale**: Provides immediate, contextual access to features without requiring right-click menu navigation.
+Mirrors familiar UX patterns from modern note-taking applications.

+**Comment Box System**: A floating panel that appears to the right of selected text for adding multiple comments to highlights.
+Comments are stored as arrays, allowing users to add multiple notes to a single highlighted passage.
+The box includes:
+- List of existing comments with delete buttons
+- Text input for new comments
+- Save/Cancel actions
+- Automatic positioning (falls back to left side if right edge is off-screen)

+**Implementation**: `floating-toolbar.js` handles selection detection and toolbar positioning. `comment-box.js` manages the comment UI and array-based storage.
+Both integrate with `highlighter.js` through callback handlers set in `content.js`.

+**Storage Strategy**: Comments are stored as arrays to support multiple notes per highlight.
+Empty arrays `[]` are properly handled to prevent false-positive comment indicators.

 ### Context Menu Integration

-**Multi-level Menus**: Chrome's context menu API is used to provide right-click access to summarization and highlighting features.
-The "Highlight Text" menu includes color sub-options (Yellow, Blue, Green, Pink) for quick highlight creation.
+**Multi-level Menus**: Chrome's context menu API provides backup right-click access to highlighting features.
+The "Highlight Text" menu includes color sub-options (Yellow 🟨, Blue 🟦) for quick highlight creation.
+Green and Pink options were removed to simplify the color palette.

 **Message Passing**: Context menu selections trigger background script messages to content scripts, which execute the requested action (create highlight, open overlay, etc.).